Download our FREE 7-Day Vegetarian High Protein

 NOTES

-Please note that the nutritional information provided here is for two small deep pan pizzas – and uses whole grain flour.
+Please note: The nutritional information provided here is for two small deep pan pizzas – and uses whole grain flour.

 Love this recipe?
 We have more to enjoy: